-- Current surface of this section This is a description of the existing surface of the proposed section of the trail. - Roll-back proposed?
-This indicates whether we propose that in the event of significant erosion or other coastal processes or significant encroachment by the sea, a section of trail should be capable of being repositioned at any time after approval of our report, in the way explained in part 8 of this Overview, without needing further confirmation of the change by the Secretary of State.
+- □ Current surface of this section This is a description of the existing surface of the proposed section of the trail. - Roll-back proposed?
+This indicates whether we propose that, in the event of significant coastal erosion or other geomorphological processes or significant encroachment by the sea, a section of trail which is subject to significant erosion or other coastal processes or significant encroachment by the sea should be capable of being repositioned in accordance with formal proposals in this report, without needing further confirmation of the change by the Secretary of State.
 The column also indicates whether the 'roll-back' requirement is likely to give rise to a normal or more complex change on this section.
 (In the case of more complex outcomes, further details are provided in the 'Roll-back implementation' table).
-Section 4.10 of the Coastal Access Scheme explains in more detail how roll-back works. - Landward boundary of the margin This describes any proposals for the default landward boundary of the coastal margin on this section to be altered or clarified - see iv below in the Notes on Maps. - Reason for proposed landward boundary discretion This provides an explanation for any such proposal to alter or clarify the default margin on this section.
+Section 4.10 of the Coastal Access Scheme explains in more detail how roll-back works. - □ Landward boundary of the margin This describes any proposals for the default landward boundary of the coastal margin on this section to be altered or clarified see iv below in the Notes on Maps.
+In addition, in the Alternative Routes and Optional Alternative Route Table there are columns that describe the landward and seaward boundaries of the alternative route strip.
+Alternative routes/optional alternative routes have a default width of two metres either side of the approved line we propose landward and seaward boundaries where doing so would add further clarity to the extent of access rights along the route.
+We do not use this discretion to secure access rights to additional land.
+It should be noted that by virtue of s55D(2) of the National Parks and Access to the Countryside Act 1949, where the alternative route/optional alternative route follows an existing path corridor, the trail may adopt a variable width as dictated by existing physical features. - □ Reason for proposed landward boundary discretion This provides an explanation for any such proposal to alter or clarify the default margin on this section.
 This may be either because we are proposing a clear boundary around land that in our view would be margin by default, because it matches the description of 'coastal land' explained at paragraphs 4.8.8 of the Scheme; or because we propose using our discretion to add land to or remove it from the default margin, as described at paragraphs 4.8.11 of the Scheme. - Proposed exclusions or restrictions This indicates whether, at the time the proposals were prepared, we had identified any requirement for exclusions or restrictions that might affect either the section of trail itself or the adjacent margin.
 Any such exclusion or restriction identified might either come into force immediately following commencement or at some future date.
 It will sometimes be necessary to introduce new exclusions or restrictions in the future, even if not identified at the time of preparing our proposals.
-See Part 9 of this document and Part 2.4 of the approved Coastal Access Scheme for more information. - □ In the second table (or set of tables) for each chapter, we set out any other options that were considered during our initial planning (in relation to the route and the coastal margin), and explain why they did not form part of our proposals. - ☐ The third table or set of tables for each chapter provides further details of any situation where local circumstances mean that implementation of roll-back is likely to be more complex.
+See Part 9 of this document and Part 2.4 of the approved Coastal Access Scheme for more information.

+- In the second table or set of tables for each chapter, we set out any other options that were considered during our initial planning (in relation to the route and the coastal margin), and explain why they did not form part of our proposals. - The third table or set of tables for each chapter provides further details of any situation where local circumstances mean that implementation of roll-back is likely to be more complex.
 We identify the key issue and our expected resolution.